usnistgov/fipy/README.txt

 Conventions and Notation
 ------------------------

-|FiPy| is driven by Python_ script files than you can view or modify in any
-text editor.  |FiPy| sessions are invoked from a command-line shell, such as :command:`tcsh` or :command:`bash`.
+:term:`FiPy` is driven by Python_ script files than you can view or modify in any text editor.  :term:`FiPy` sessions are invoked from a command-line shell, such as :command:`tcsh` or :command:`bash`.

 Throughout, text to be typed at the keyboard will appear ``like this``.